 In 2014, the City celebrated its 125th Year Anniversary.

-The City Clerk.
-The Clerk is an elected official.
-The City Clerk is charged with responsibility of maintaining records of council actions, permanent records of all city transactions and documents, and coordinating the City’s elections.
-The Deputy City Clerk is an appointed staff position who assists the City Clerk in carrying out all duties.
+The City Clerk is an appointed official, charged with the responsibility for maintaining records of council actions, permanent records of all city transactions and documents, and coordinating the City’s elections.
+In addition, the Clerk's office is responsible for responding to Freedom of Information Act requests, and assisting City Officials in meeting Fair Political Practices Commission regulations.
+The Deputy City Clerk, an appointed staff position, assists the City Clerk in carrying out all duties.

-Boards, Commissions, and Special Committees.
 Boards, commissions and special committees composed of local citizens are frequently appointed by the City Council to advise the City Council in one or more aspects of city government.
-Typical advisory committees include parks & recreation, streets and utilities, airport, youth and senior citizens.
-The Planning Commission implements Council development and land use policy, and makes recommendations for policy revisions.
+Typical advisory committees include parks and recreation, streets and utilities, airport, youth, and senior citizens.
+In addition to its advisory role, the Planning Commission implements Council development and land use policy.

 Administering specific functions of city government and responsible to the City Manager are the directors of Public Works, Community Development, Community Services, Administrative Services, and the Police and Fire Chiefs.
 Performing those functions are staff and a host of skilled volunteers.